-This Town is governed by a Board, comprised of five elected supervisors, with one serving as Chair.
-The Board oversees the daily operations of Town services and sets the Town's long-term policies by administering, creating, modifying, and/or repealing Town ordinances, approving the Town budget, and appointing a five-member Planning and Zoning Committee.
-This Committee hears planning and development proposals, providing a recommendation regarding the proposal to the Board.
-This Town borders the Town of Lima to the west.
-This Town has fixed boundaries and its long-range planning interests include preservation of productive agricultural environmentally sensitive open space lands, and responsible housing and associated development in appropriate, designated locations.
+This Town is governed by a Board of five elected supervisors, one serving as Chair.
+The Board oversees the daily operations of Town services and sets the Town's long-term policies by administering, creating, modifying, and/or repealing Town ordinances, approving the Town budget, and appointing a three-member Planning and Zoning Committee.
+This Committee hears planning and development proposals, and provides recommendations regarding the proposals to the Board.
+This Town borders the Town of Milton to the east.
+The Town has fixed boundaries and its long-range planning interests include preservation of productive agricultural and environmentally sensitive open space lands, and responsible housing and associated development in appropriate, designated locations.